-You should pack a bag in plenty of time to bring to the hospital so that you are ready to go when your baby is due.
+You should pack a bag in plenty of time so that you're ready to go to the hospital when your baby is due.

 It is best to leave valuables at home.